Categories

 Chevrolet logo

-Passing a Vehicle While Using ACC
+Passing Vehicles While Using the ACC

 If the set speed is high enough, and the left turn signal is used to pass a vehicle ahead in the selected following gap, ACC may assist by gradually accelerating the vehicle prior to the lane change.